Engandiyur: Sanitation

-Only open drainage is available in the village.

-Drain water is discharged directly into the sewer plant.
+This village has open drainage systems, where sewage is discharged directly into the sewage plant.
 The area is covered under the Total Sanitation Campaign (TSC).

-Community toilet including bath is not available in the village.

-Community toilet excluding bath is not available in the village.
+Community toilets or showers are not commin in the village.

 Market and Banking

-There are plenty of banks available in this village.
-Canara bank and federal bank have their branches in Pokkulangara with ATM facility and South Indian bank have their branch in anjamkallu with ATM facility.

-Commercial Bank is available in the village.
+There are plenty of banks available in this village, including branches of Canara bank and Federal bank in Pokkulangara, and South Indian bank in Anjamkallu.
+All banks are fitted with ATM facilities.
+The Commercial bank is available in this back, along with Co-operative Bank.

-Co-operative Bank is available in the village.